-Watchcat is a neologism created by we inspired in watchdog.
+Watchcat is a neologism we created inspired by watchdog.
 Watchcat is a software service that monitors processes.
 If a monitored process locks up, it is killed.

-There is another use.
-If the watchcat is set to send a signal such as SIGALRM, SIGHUP, SIGUSR1 or SIGUSR2, it can be used as a timer.
+There is another use for watchcat: ff it is set to send a signal such as SIGALRM, SIGHUP, SIGUSR1 or SIGUSR2, it can be used as a timer.

 Before starting a critical region, the process requires a cat to itself and stays sending heartbeat signals to its cat.
 If the timeout expires before the process sends the hearbeat signal, watchcatd sends a signal to the monitored process, normally SIGKILL.